Fairmont Copley Plaza: Ownership

 Sheraton Hotels bought The Copley Plaza in 1941.
 They renamed it the Sheraton-Plaza Hotel in 1951 and operated it under that name until 1972, when they sold it to John Hancock Insurance for $6.5 million.
 The new owners renamed the hotel The Copley Plaza, but Sheraton continued to operate the property until 1974, when John Hancock hired Boston hospitality management firm Hotels of Distinction's Alan Tremain to run The Copley Plaza.
 During this time, the restaurants in the hotel were considered some of the best in the city and featured such chefs as Lydia Shire, Jasper White, and Gordon Hamersley.

 John Hancock sold the hotel in 1988 for $56 million to local businessman James A. Daley, in partnership with a subsidiary of Harvard University.
 In 1993, Harvard brought in Wyndham Hotels & Resorts to manage The Copley Plaza and it became The Copley Plaza - A Wyndham Hotel.

 In September 1996, Saudi Prince Al Waleed bin Talal Al Saud and Olympus Real Estate Corporation partnered to buy the hotel from Harvard for $70 million.
 Fairmont Hotels, which Prince Al Waleed then owned a controlling interest in, assumed management of the hotel, which was renamed The Fairmont Copley Plaza Boston.

 On September 21, 1999, Prince Al Waleed bought out Olympus's share of the hotel, assuming 100% ownership.
 Between 1999 and 2001, Fairmont Hotels was significantly reorganized, with Prince Al Waleed only owning a 16.5% stake in the resulting company.
 On July 24, 2001, Fairmont Hotels bought a 50% stake in the hotel from Prince Al Waleed for $23 million.
 On February 11, 2003, Fairmont bought out Prince Al Waleed's remaining 50% stake in the hotel for a further $23 million.
 By this point, Prince Al Waleed's direct stake in Fairmont had decreased to 4.9%.

 Fairmont sold the hotel to FelCor Lodging Trust Inc. in September 2010 for $98.5 million.
 This was part of Fairmont's movement away from direct real estate ownership, but Fairmont continued to manage the hotel.
 FelCor was sold to RLJ Lodging Trust in April 2017, and RLJ sold the hotel in December 2017 to Ashkenazy Acquisition Corp. for $170 million.
 The hotel has more recently been branded simply as Fairmont Copley Plaza.

 Features

 The entrance hallway has been called "Peacock Alley" since the 1920s.
 The 5000 sqft lobby has a 21 ft high gilded coffered ceiling with matching Empire style crystal chandeliers and Italian marble columns.
 Much of the classical architecture and decor has been preserved, including the back-to-back "P" monogram.

-The hotel is known for these industry firsts: the first hotel completely air-conditioned in Boston, the first hotel with an international reservations system, and the first to accept credit cards.